 - Surround the fire with a large circle of stones.

-- Clear the surrounding area carefully: no dry vegetation, no low branches.
+- Clear the surrounding area carefully: no dry vegetation, no low-hanging branches.
 Safety first!

 A well-installed fireplace means a better-controlled fire.